Boiler Service Cost

 A biomass boiler will also need to be serviced regularly, typically once a year as with other kinds of boiler.

-An OFTEC engineer should carry out servicing on a biomass boiler, and it will usually take a couple of hours as there is more cleaning to be done than on a gas boiler due to build-up of ash.
+An OFTEC engineer should carry out servicing on a biomass boiler, and it will usually take a couple of hours as there is more cleaning to be done than on a gas boiler due to the build-up of ash.

 DIY Boiler Service